anuragmy/flask-app/README.md

 this will install pip files for the flask

+4. run <code>npm run install-client</code>

+this will install dependencies for react

 3. then run <code>npm run app</code>

 this will run flask and react together